-- Always follow care label directions when they are available. - Use the Fluff Air cycle, or line dry rubber, plastic, delicate, and heat-sensitive fabrics (see page 10). - The last few minutes of all cycles are without heat to make the load easier to handle. - To help reduce wrinkling, remove the load from the dryer as soon as tumbling stops.
-This is especially important for permanent press, knits, and synthetic fabrics. - Overdrying can cause shrinkage, static cling, and damage to some fabrics. - Refer to pages 17-20 for information about: - sorting clothes for drying - choosing load sizes - drying tips - using dryer fabric softeners - saving energy - drying special-care items.
+- Always follow care labels directions when they are available. - To dry delicate fabrics, rubber, plastic, and heat-sensitive fabrics, always use the Fluff Air cycle or dry these items on a line or rack (see page 10). - The last few minutes of all cycles are without heat to make the load easier to handle. - To help reduce wrinkling, remove the load from the dryer as soon as tumbling stops.
+This is especially important for permanent press, knits, and synthetic fabrics. - Overdrying can cause shrinkage, static cling, and damage some fabrics. - Refer to pages 17-20 for information about: - sorting clothes for drying - choosing load sizes - drying tips - using dryer fabric softeners - saving energy - drying special-care items.

+Cycle descriptions

-Cycle descriptions Automatic Cycle(s)
+Automatic Cycle(s) Dry most loads using

-Dry most loads using the Energy Preferred Automatic Setting ().
+the Energy Preferred Automatic Setting (+).

 Your Automatic cycle(s) shuts off when the selected dryness is reached.
 The Cycle Control Knob will not move until the load is almost dry.
 After the cool-down, the Knob automatically turns to an OFF area and tumbling stops.